Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: The 4S method

-The maximum likelihood estimation of this model is implemented in the R-package JLPM (for Joint Latent Process Model) with the simultaneous estimation of all the parameters involved in the three equations \eqref{eq:dim}, \eqref{eq:item}, \eqref{eq:surv} that is\\ $\bfs{\theta^d}=(\bfs{\beta^d},\bfs{\text{vec}(B^d)},\{ (\delta_{k,m})_{m=1,...,M^k}, \sigma_k \}_{k \in \mathcal{K}^d}, \{ \bfs{\xi^{dp}}, \bfs{\gamma^{dp}}, \bfs{\alpha^{dp}} \}_{p=1,...,P})^\top$.
-It relies on a Marquardt-Levenberg optimization algorithm, with stringent criteria ensuring convergence \cite{philipps_robust_2021}, and Quasi Monte-Carlo approximation of the integral over the random effects in the log-likelihood computation.
-For further details, we refer to Saulnier et al. [2022] \cite{saulnier_joint_2022}.\\
+The maximum likelihood estimation of this Joint Latent Process Model (JLPM) is implemented in the R-package JLPM \cite{saulnier_joint_2022} with the simultaneous estimation of all the parameters\\ $\bfs{\theta^d}=(\bfs{\beta^d},\bfs{\text{vec}(B^d)},\{ (\delta_{k,m})_{m=1,...,M^k}, \sigma_k \}_{k \in \mathcal{K}^d}, \{ \bfs{\xi^{dp}}, \bfs{\gamma^{dp}}, \bfs{\alpha^{dp}} \}_{p=1,...,P})^\top$ involved in equations \eqref{eq:dim}, \eqref{eq:item}, \eqref{eq:surv} using a Marquardt-Levenberg optimization algorithm, with stringent criteria ensuring convergence \cite{philipps_robust_2021}, and Quasi Monte-Carlo approximation of the integral over the random effects in the log-likelihood computation. \RVW{JLPM assumes missing at random intermittent item data, and dropout possibly missing not at random with mechanisms specific to the cause.}\\